sk8Guerra/sk8Chess/README.md

 #Languages

-This chess has been developed by usign WPF (C# and XAML), and the material design of [ButchersBoy] (https://github.com/ButchersBoy/MaterialDesignInXamlToolkit)
+This chess has been developed by using WPF (C# and XAML), and the material design of [ButchersBoy] (https://github.com/ButchersBoy/MaterialDesignInXamlToolkit)